If you’re anything like me, you best enjoy the cold season holding a cup of hot chocolate with the heat turned up to eleven.

 But, there are still plenty of affordable 3-season tents that will prevent you and your bank account from freezing.

-Since camping in the winter can be deadly, always be cognizant of the fact that you shouldn’t skimp out on a higher-end shelter, as it could cost you your life.
+Since camping in the winter can be dangerous, always be aware of the fact that you shouldn’t skimp out on a higher-end shelter, as it could cost you your life.

 Wrapping It Up…